 How Important Is the Thai Elephant?

-An Elephant is a revered animal in the Buddhist religion, which is being practised in Thailand since the time it was called the Kingdom of Siam.
-The incredible strength and huge anatomy of an elephant represent royalty and one cannot help but acknowledge their desire to ride on them amidst the dense evergreen jungles of Thailand.
+An Elephant is a revered animal in the Buddhist religion, which has been practiced in Thailand since the time it was called the Kingdom of Siam.
+The incredible strength and huge anatomy of an elephant represent royalty, and one cannot help but acknowledge their desire to ride on them amidst the dense evergreen jungles of Thailand.

 Thailand houses several Elephant sanctuaries and villages where you can ride an elephant.
-A few specific travel organisers also give you an option to pre-book your joy ride on the back of an elephant along with other sightseeing and adventurous options like Trekking, white water rafting and Jungle Camping.
-But if you are looking for a place which does not require a prior booking for an Elephant ride you can visit these camps, located in different parts of Thailand, each individually unique in their ambience and geographical location.1.
+A few specific travel organizers also give you the option to pre-book your joy ride on the back of an elephant, along with other sightseeing and adventurous options like Trekking, white water rafting, and Jungle Camping.
+But if you are looking for a place that does not require a prior booking for an Elephant ride, you can visit these camps, located in different parts of Thailand, each individually unique in its ambiance and geographical location.1.
 Damnoen Saduak Elephant Village, Bangkok

 Timings: 8:00 AM to 5:00 PM and Timings